 The GATT Client has no attribute table or profiles.
 It obtains attribute information, instead of providing attribute information and services.
 Most of the interactions with the GATT layer are initiated directly by the application layer.
 In this case, GATT API functions can be used directly.
 These API functions are mainly used by applications of the GATT Client.
 For most of these API functions, when they are called, results are returned from callback functions registered by users, including attribute values which have been read, write state, and indications.
-For more information about API functions, see API Reference of the specific GR55xx SoC.
+For more information about API functions, see GR551x API Reference.